 Lindsay Odom, B.S.
 Accounting, M.S.
 Accounting, Cosmetologist

 Lindsay Rose Newman attended the University of Alabama.
 She has an undergraduate and Master’s in Accounting as well as her license in cosmetology.
-She is currently working as a stylist to gain experience in the beauty field in dreams of opening her own salon and spa.
-Lindsay began her journey with Camp To Belong-Georgia as a day volunteer and then became a camp counselor for several years.
-She served as co-assistant director for two years and camp director as two years.
+She is currently working as a stylist and salon manager at Salon Allure in Huntsville, AL. Lindsay began her journey with Camp To Belong-Georgia as a day volunteer, became a camp counselor for several years, served as co-assistant director for two years and camp director as two years.
 Now Lindsay continues to serve on the board and assists with transportation needs for camp.
 To continue her Camp To Belong journey, Lindsay also helped to start Camp To Belong Alabama.

 Lindsay is close to her family, including a brother and two sisters.
 She grew up on the lake in Guntersville, AL and currently lives in Huntsville, Alabama.
 Lindsay still very much enjoys being around water and participating in outdoor activities.
 Lindsay spent all of her summers from elementary school to high school on the lake and attending summer camps.
 Lindsay has always enjoyed how camp can bring people of different backgrounds and different situations together.